Case Study: London Dock, Tower Hamlets

 St George has designed London Dock with the local community in mind.
 Formerly a secure and closed off print works and office complex, it now offers vital amenities and welcoming spaces for the whole community to enjoy.

-The Grade II Listed Pennington Street Warehouse has been carefully restored – honouring the site’s past, while giving a forgotten building a sustainable and productive new lease of life.
-New buildings and public art have been designed to blend seamlessly with this heritage feature, and pay homage to local history.
+The Grade II Listed Pennington Street Warehouse has been carefully restored – honouring the site’s past and giving a beautiful heritage building a sustainable and productive new lease of life.
+New buildings and public artworks have been designed to blend seamlessly with this heritage feature, and pay homage to local history.

-- water gardens and canal added, to honour the site’s maritime history
+• water gardens and canal added, in keeping with the site’s maritime history

 Opening Up the Site